-In this day and age, there are more than a few easy ways to use your home as a tool to antagonize someone who you don’t care for all that much.
+There are more than a few ways to use your home as a tool to antagonize someone who you don’t care for all that much.

 Did a neighbor leave a note not-so-politely asking you to tone down your ghoulish Halloween display?
-Next year, add his or her name to a customized foam headstone and display it nice and close to the sidewalk.
+Next year, add his or her name to a customized foam headstone and display it prominently.

-Does your mother-in-law frequently complain about how unwieldy and unkempt your lush backyard veggie patch looks?
+Does your mother-in-law frequently complain about how unkempt your lush backyard veggie patch looks?
 Serve her salads that incorporate ingredients grown in said backyard veggie patch from here on out.

-While the list of creative ways — some more passive-aggressive or involved than others — to elevate the blood pressure of a jerk neighbor or another unsavory character could go on and on, there’s nothing quite like constructing an entire house with the sole purpose of getting someone's proverbial goat.
+While the list of creative tactics — some more passive-aggressive or involved than others — to elevate the blood pressure of a jerk neighbor or another unsavory character could go on and on, there’s nothing quite like constructing an entire house with the sole purpose of getting someone's goat.

 True, it's excessive.
-But before the era of modern building codes and homeowner’s associations, erecting a so-called spite house was a more-common-than-you'd-think way to make someone’s life a living hell — or, at the very least, make them incredibly uncomfortable.
+But before the era of modern building codes and homeowner’s associations, erecting a so-called spite house was a more-common-than-you'd-think way to make someone’s life a living hell — or, at the very least, drive them nuts.

-Usually designed to block views, limit access, create an eyesore or make another homeowner feel inferior while constantly reminding them of any perceived misdeeds, spite houses take on numerous shapes and forms.
+Designed to block views, limit access, create an eyesore or make another homeowner feel inferior while reminding them of any perceived misdeeds, spite houses take on many shapes and forms.
 Some are off-kilter while others are incredibly — and very much intentionally — small.
-Other spite houses may appear to be “normal” but are strategically located in places that can be incredibly vexing to the person or persons they're meant to offend.
+Other spite houses may appear “normal” but are strategically situated in a way that's vexing to the person they're meant to offend.

 As for the reasons why someone might build a spite house, those too can vary wildly: familial money squabbles, run-of-the-mill neighborly rows and spats with local authorities have all served served as motivation behind why folks have invested in a habitable version of flipping the bird.